 The formula contains all-natural carnauba, which will give your car a great shine.
 The manufacturer also used anti-static technology that allows you to keep your vehicle in top-notch condition for at least a week, as the formula will repel dirt and dust.

-The formula is powerful enough to get rid of light dirt, yet it will not scratch your car or damage the paint job.
+The formula of the Griot's Garage is powerful enough to get rid of light dirt, yet it will not scratch your car or damage the paint.
 The wash also has a pleasant scent to it as well.

 However, if you want to avoid streaks that can happen on dark-colored cars and windows, it’s best to use the two-towel method.
 Spray the car wash onto the area you want to clean, then remove the dirt with one microfiber towel and use the other one to buff away any streaks before they dry.
 This method offers the a better shine and the best results.